slohse/inkplate_dashboard/README.md

 The viewer does not do any kind of on-the-fly resizing, you need to size the images to fit beforehand.

-Something like this might do the trick:
+Something like this might do the trick (assuming your comics are in a `YEAR/MONTH/DAY.extension` folder structure):

 ```shell
 comics_root="/path/to/some/folder"